Consumer medicine information

 • diarrhoea

-These are likely to occur in the first few days of stopping treatment or, very rarely, if you miss a dose.
-They are more likely to occur if you stop taking PAXTINE suddenly.
+These are likely to occur in the first few days of stopping treatment or very rarely if you miss a dose.
+However, they are more likely to occur if you stop taking PAXTINE too quickly.

-Although this medicine is not recommended for children and adolescents below 18 years of age, the most common side effects 18 are:
+Although PAXTINE Is not recommended for children under 18 years of age, the most common unwanted effects in children under 18 are:

 • decreased appetite